SOCIAL STUDIES 9

 This course is an in-depth study of the major events of the twentieth century, covering World War One, the rise of dictators, World War Two, the Cold War and the present day world.
 Emphasis is placed on why the events took place, and how they have affected the world today.
 20th Century World History will continue to help students develop important research and critical thinking skills and will offer students an opportunity to debate a variety of historical issues.

-GENOCIDE STUDIES 12
+CONTEMPORARY INDIGENOUS STUDIES 12

 HUMAN GEOGRAPHY 12